dpway0/dplock/README.md

   - `add` – Add a new entry with a name and username.
   - `get` – Retrieve an entry by name (optionally print the password with `--show`).
   - `list` – List all saved entries with optional filters and sorting.
+  - `remove` – Remove a password entry by name (optionally specify an index).
+  - `export` – Export the vault to a JSON file for backup or migration purposes.
+  - `import` – Import a vault from a JSON file.
+  - `check-reminders` – Check and notify if any password is due for review (remind date reached).
   - **Utility**: Clear the terminal screen for better readability.

 ## 🧪 Quick Demo